Primary Election

 BackgroundAttorney

-Notable personal detailsRoy Asberry Cooper III is an American lawyer and politician who served as the 75th governor of North Carolina from 2017 to 2025.
-He previously served four terms as North Carolina attorney general (2001–2017) and was a member of the North Carolina Senate and House of Representatives.
-He earned his B.A. and J.D. from the University of North Carolina at Chapel Hill.
+Notable personal detailsRoy Asberry Cooper III is an American politician and attorney who served as the 75th governor of North Carolina (2017–2025) after serving as North Carolina attorney general (2001–2017) and in the North Carolina General Assembly (1987–2001).
+He earned both his B.A. and J.D. from the University of North Carolina at Chapel Hill and worked as a lawyer in private practice before holding statewide office.
+He is married to Kristin Bernhardt Cooper and they have three daughters.

 Supports preserving or restoring higher tax rates for corporations and top earners relative to scheduled cuts while favoring targeted tax relief for middle-class families and increased investments in education and services.
 Advocates using state revenue to fund teacher pay, child care, Medicaid expansion and other public priorities rather than further broad tax reductions.